newatoms/beta/_private/customers/stby/pitches/video-to-text.md

 ## Goal

-To give a professional and exsessible explenation of what STBY is, does and what you can expect as a end result of hiring STBY.
+To give a professional and accessible explanation of what STBY is, does and what you can expect as a end result of hiring STBY.

 ## Action

-We write an article explaining what STBY does, why you should hire them and what you can expect by hiring STBY without it being too much of a "hire us" article.
-We will use examples of cases and opinion pieces we can find on the website.
+We will write a article of the processes, thoughts and methods STBY works by using examples of the introduction video, cases and opinion pieces we can find on the website.

+**Why we think this is awesome**
+Currently what STBY does is pretty complicated to understand for outsiders like ourself.
+Though the video explains quite well what you do it is a tad bit long and not super enticing to finish.
+Creating this article we could shed new light on what you do and why this is relevant without repeating what your already said in the video.
+By using examples from the website we make it more tangible and create the opportunity to link to other blogposts.

 ## Outcome